calielc/CmdApp/README.md

 Sample:
 ```
-dotnet run --project runner sequenceAnalysis --input "This IS a STRING"
+CmdApp\Runner> dotnet run sequenceAnalysis --input "This IS a STRING"
 ```

 ## sumOfMultiple